RARgames/4gaBoards/README.md

 ## Backup and Restore

-To backup your data use: `./boards-backup.sh`
+To backup your data use: `./boards-backup.sh db_password`

-To restore it use: `./boards-restore.sh 4gaBoards-backup.tgz`
+To restore it use: `./boards-restore.sh db_password 4gaBoards-backup.tgz`

 ## Import from Trello